BouchentoufOthman/Retail-Sales-and-Customer-Segmentation-Analysis/README.md

 - **final_retail_dataset.csv**: The cleaned and preprocessed dataset derived from the original Excel file, used for analysis and modeling.
 - **retail_all.csv**: The initial raw dataset before cleaning and feature engineering.

+## Tools and Technologies Used

+This project leveraged the following tools:

+- **Python** — Used for data quality assessment, cleaning, feature engineering, and customer segmentation.
+Key libraries include `pandas`, `numpy`, `matplotlib`, `seaborn`, and `scikit-learn`.
+- **Power BI** — Used as the Business Intelligence tool to create interactive dashboards and visualizations that present sales trends and customer segmentation insights.

 ---